Wondering how to get fit on a budget, and if it is even possible?

 Bodyweight exercises:

-Bodyweight exercises provide a convenient way to get fit on a budget.
 This form of exercise allows you to sculpt your muscles using the weight of your body alone.
 It also provides cardio benefits.

-If you have a little money to spend, you may want to buy a few inexpensive fitness aids such as resistance bands or dumbbells.
 If you don’t have the money for these, you can improvise and use household items to add resistance and increase the challenge of your workouts.

-You can incorporate a sturdy bench or a step into your workouts, or use a robust tree branch to do pullups.
+You can incorporate a sturdy bench or a step into your workouts or use a robust tree branch to do Pull-Ups.

 Home Gym: